Pasteurization Process - Types, Procedure, Myths, and Facts

 What Is the Process of Pasteurization?

 Pasteurization is the process of heating liquid food items to high temperatures and then cooling them suddenly to low temperatures before packing them into containers.
 The process is used worldwide for milk, both by the food industry and at home.
-This process kills the harmful microorganisms present in the milk, helps in increasing its shelf life, and makes it safe to drink, leading to its mass usage worldwide.
-Hence, the milk can be stored for a long time and used more efficiently, avoiding wastage.
+This process kills the harmful microorganisms present in the milk, helps to increase its shelf life, and makes it safe to drink, leading to its mass usage worldwide.
+Hence, the milk can be stored for a long time and used more efficiently, avoiding waste.
 Another advantage of this method is that the taste and nutritional value of the liquid remain intact.

 What Is Raw Milk?